Sabinastorm/hangman/README.md

 #### From customers perspective

-- As a user I want to navigate clearly and logically through the game
+- As a user I want to know navigate easily in the game

-- As a user I want to know what to do next in
-- As a user I want to know the correct answer
+- As a user I want to know if myanswer was correct or not
 - As a user I want to be able to restart the game

 #### Customers perspective fulfilment

-- The first question is visible at start
+- The game guides the player from the beginning by telling the player to guess a word or a letter
 - The game tells the player if the guess is correct or not
-- At the end the player is asked if they would like to play again
+- At the end the player is asked if they would like to play again and is given the option to press Yes or No